hieblmi/go-lnd-router-events/README.md

     GetName() string
 }
 ```
-and register their observer like so:
+and register their observer, in this case for forward settlements:
 ```
 listener := events.New(&events.Config{
          MacaroonPath: config.MacaroonPath,